Mahidere/alx-system_engineering-devops/0x00-shell_basics/README.md

-cd - cd followed by nothing changes the directory to home directory ls -l - lists contents in the directory with long format ls -la -List all contents in the directory even hiden one's
+cd - cd followed by nothing changes the directory to home directory ls -l - lists contents in the directory with long format ls -la -List all contents in the directory even hiden one's ls -na - to list with user and group IDs